Reverse HUD

 • a QR code for my LinkedIn.
 (Yeah, I know.)

 Claude did a superb job, of course, but it’s always interesting to see the ways in which coding agents fail.
 In this case, Claude couldn’t quite figure out how to account for the alignment of the components, since the display was in portait mode, and techincally backwards, while the MG24 was installed with a 90° clockwise roll.
-Frontier models are getting better at spatial reasoning, but maybe this arrangement was a bit exotic, or I didn’t describe it correctly.
+Frontier models are getting better at spatial reasoning, but maybe this arrangement was a bit exotic, or maybe I didn’t describe it very well.

 The Result

-results
+reverse HUD results

 Finally, let me extent a huge thanks to the amazing Pebblebed Ventures for hosting the event.
 If we do ever get to Mars, it’ll be thanks to people like you.